German challenger banks: who’s who (and what’s their tech)

 SVB already has several German tech firms on its client list, including HelloFresh, Lilium and Babbel.

-It will offer lending to growth stage technology and life science businesses in Germany, as well as financing acquisitions and working capital.
+It offers lending to growth stage technology and life science businesses in Germany, as well as financing acquisitions and working capital.

 For its tech, SVB is a long-standing Oracle customer, including the Flexcube core banking system, business process management (BPM), content management and ERP software and middleware products.
 It also uses ACI Worldwide’s software for online banking.